 Please don’t surrender the cat to an open-admission kill shelter (including the Humane Society of Missouri, Animal Protective Association, or a municipal animal control) unless and until you have completely exhausted all efforts outlined above and you, for whatever reason, cannot keep the cat until an adopter or rescue is secured.
 Some open admission kill shelters don’t allow public adoptions and may not allow rescue groups to save these animals, and the majority have very high euthanasia rates.
 This is especially true if the cat is very young (under 8 weeks), older (over 5-6), is pregnant, or has any health issue (even if it is treatable).
 Some municipal animal controls have great adoption rates; you can call them or ask around (particularly in the rescue community) to find out if the cat would have a decent chance there.
 If you have to choose between HSMO and the APA, the cat will have a better chance at adoption through the APA.

-If you’d like to request for Stray Haven to consider taking in a found cat/kitten, please use the Consideration for Relinquishment of a Found Cat to Stray Haven for Rehoming form.
+If you have tried all resources above to rehome the pet and have not been successful, you may submit a request for Stray Haven to consider taking in the found cat/kitten by filling out the Consideration for Relinquishment of a Found Cat to Stray Haven for Rehoming form.